AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 }.open
 ```

-If you use a Custom Shell as the top-level app shell, you may invoke the class method `::launch` instead to avoid building an app class yourself or including Glimmer into the top-level namespace (e.g. `Tetris.launch` instead of `include Glimmer; tetris.open`)
+If you use a Custom Shell as the top-level app shell, you may invoke the class method `.launch` instead to avoid building an app class yourself or including Glimmer into the top-level namespace (e.g. `Tetris.launch` instead of `include Glimmer; tetris.open`)

 You may check out [Hello, Custom Shell!](GLIMMER_SAMPLES.md#hello-custom-shell) for another example.